nestjs/docs.nestjs.com/content/microservices/kafka.md

   // Do some slow processing:
   await doWorkPart1();

-  // Send heartbeat when it's possible, in order to not exceed the sessionTimeout await heartbeat();
+  // Send heartbeat to not exceed the sessionTimeout await heartbeat();

   // Do some slow processing again: